bitcointokenbtct/Masternode-Setup-Guide/README.md

 **Step 6:** Stop the daemon after the blockchain downloads:

-You can verify you have the entire blockchain by comparing the results of `btct-cli getinfo` with the [BTCT Block Explorer](http://explorer.bitcointoken.pw)
+You can verify you have the entire blockchain by comparing the results of `btct-cli getinfo` with the [BitcoinToken Block Explorer](http://explorer.bitcointoken.website)

 Once verified: